Drug Abuse Treatment Programs

 - The need for pharmacotherapy during recovery.

-- The need for employment, family or legal counseling and/or assistance.
+- The need for employment, family, or legal counseling and/or assistance.

-The National Institute on Drug Abuse (NIDA) has published an evidence-based guide (Principles of Drug Addiction Treatment: A Research-Based Guide) that provides more detail on these and other factors that can contribute, in part, to an effective and comprehensive drug treatment program.
+The National Institute on Drug Abuse (NIDA) has published an evidence-based guide (Principles of Drug Addiction Treatment: A Research-Based Guide) that provides more detail on these and other factors that can contribute, in part, to an effective and comprehensive drug and alcohol treatment program.

 Some important questions to ask include the following:

-- Are the majority of staff doctors, nurses and counselors credentialed in addiction treatment or addiction medicine?
+- Are the majority of staff doctors, nurses, and counselors credentialed in addiction treatment or addiction medicine?

 - Are there treatment center or practitioner reviews available to the public?